 Chin and Neck Contouring Surgery

-Traditional approaches to double chin reduction include neck lift
+Traditional approaches to double chin reduction include neck lift surgery and neck liposuction.

-, the skin is lifted and muscle tissue is removed as necessary to make the transition between the chin, neck and lower face more defined.
+During a neck lift, the skin is lifted and muscle tissue is removed as necessary to make the transition between the chin, neck and lower face more defined.

 Read more about neck contouring procedures in Tulsa